ATU-S/PlantIT/PLAN.md

 2. Given coordinates (e.g., Kozhikode), the API returns **current weather + hyperlocal risk alerts** (heavy rain / heat stress) and **crop-specific pest/disease risk warnings** computed from weather rules.
 3. Given a leaf photo, the on-device **TFLite model classifies the disease**, and the API returns **step-by-step recovery guidance** (pedagogical rescue).
 4. A **thin Flutter demo app** (auth + 3 screens) exercises all three flows end-to-end for the demo.
+5. **Peer pest loop:** after a rescue scan the user can tap "Warn neighbours" to publish a pest report; another user within ~5 km growing the same crop sees it as a **Community Alert** in the feed and can reply in its thread (bilingual UI).
-5. Firestore stores users, gardens, plans, alerts, rescues; repo has README + setup guide + demo script.
+6. Firestore stores users, gardens, plans, alerts, rescues, pestReports; repo has README + setup guide + demo script.

 ## 3. Milestone roadmap (ASAP track, starting 23 Sep 2026)